Fleeing and Eluding a Police Officer

 What happens to those who don't pull over?
 In Illinois, you can be arrested and charged with Fleeing or Attempting to Elude a Police Officer.

-In Illinois, eluding a police officer is a criminal offense with serious potential consequences.
-If you don't cooperate when you're directed to pull you over by a police officer, you face penalties including the suspension of your driver’s license, high fines, and even jail time.What Does the Law Require?
+In Illinois, fleeing from a police officer is a criminal offense with serious potential consequences.
+If you don't cooperate when you are directed to pull you over by a police officer, you face penalties including the suspension of your driver’s license, high fines, and even jail time.What Does the Law Require?

 Section 11-204 of the Illinois Vehicle Code requires that you comply when a police officer directs you with an audible or visual signal to stop your vehicle.
 The signal may be by hand, voice, siren, red or blue light.